dajcs/cpp42/.test/rules_and_constraints.md

 ### Design Requirements:
 - avoid memory leaks
 - In Modules 02 to 09 the classes must be designed in the Orthodox Canonical Form (except when stated otherwise).
+The classes  will then implement:
+  - Default constructor
+  - Copy constructor
+  - Copy assignment operator
+  - Destructor
 - No function implementation in the header files (except for function templates)
 - It should be possible to use each header independently from others.
 Thus they must include all the dependencies they need.
 Double inclusion must be avoided by adding **include guards**.